nirmaldev/musegan/README.md

 # MuseGAN

+This project was completely taken from the Musegan Team.

 [MuseGAN](https://salu133445.github.io/musegan/) is a project on music generation.
 In a nutshell, the aim is to generate polyphonic music of multiple tracks (instruments).
 The proposed models are able to generate music either from scratch, or by accompanying a track given a priori by the user.

-We train the model with training data collected from [Lakh Pianoroll Dataset](https://salu133445.github.io/lakh-pianoroll-dataset/) to generate pop song phrases consisting of bass, drums, guitar, piano and strings tracks.
+The model is trained with training data collected from [Lakh Pianoroll Dataset](https://salu133445.github.io/lakh-pianoroll-dataset/) to generate pop song phrases consisting of bass, drums, guitar, piano and strings tracks.